pedroegg/Selenium-Docker-FastAPI/README.md

 ## Running locally:

-1. Run `make install` to install poetry and all the dependecies needed.
+1. Run `poetry install` to install all the dependecies needed.
 Ensure you already have the correct python version needed (currently >= 3.11).
 2. Then, run `make run-dev` to run it locally.